Toothache Relief

 Saline Water

-All of these alternatives, along with the clove oil toothache remedy, were tested and proven effective.
-Before you pop that pill into your mouth, use a home remedy for toothache first.
-It is natural and inexpensive, but also safer and non-invasive in nature.
+All of these alternative home remedies for toothache pain have been tested and proven effective.
+Before you pop that pill into your mouth, use home remedies for toothache first.
+They’re natural and inexpensive, but also safer and non-invasive too.

 I used suggestions from another website and here are the results: cotton swab with vanilla extract didn’t help.
 Vodka swished by tooth helped a little but not enough.
 Garlic pressed on tooth made pain go away.
 I also swished with vinegar after that, but not sure if it helped as the garlic did.
 I have a hole in my tooth but it did not have decay last time dentist looked at it.
 Going to see the dentist today.
 UGH HATE the dentist; had a sadomasochistic dentist when I was a child.
 I swear, he really was.